 Clinicians who choose to work with registered sex offenders will need to seek supervision of their work with that type of patient.

-Clinicians will need to obtain prior approval of the supervisor providing supervision of their work with registered sex offenders from the Executive Director and the Clinical Coordinator before working that type of patient.
+Clinicians will need to obtain prior approval of the supervisor providing supervision of their work with registered sex offenders from the Executive Director and the Clinical Coordinator/Director before working that type of patient.

-Clinicians will provide evidence of this supervision to the Executive Director and the Clinical Coordinator.
+Clinicians will provide evidence of this supervision to the Executive Director and the Clinical Coordinator/Director.